 - Miradouro das Portas do Sol – a classic view, located between Castelo São Jorge and Alfama;

 - Miradouro de São Pedro de Alcântara – next to Bairro Alto and a beautiful garden, you can visit it by going up the Glória sidewalk or with the Glória lift;

 - Miradouro de Santa Justa – for those who decided not to use the Santa Justa lift elevator, give this viewpoint a chance.

 Sintra is a small town near Lisbon that you can visit during the day with a round trip.
-The place has a beautiful and well maintained historic centre, as well as palaces and beautiful castles.
-The best way to visit is by train, travelling for 40 minutes.
+The place has a beautiful and well-maintained historic center, as well as palaces and beautiful castles.
+The best way to visit is by train, traveling for 40 minutes.

 There, look for spots like the Mouros Castle, the Pena National Palace, Quinta da Regaleira, and finally, the National Palace of Sintra that was built in 1383 and used by the Portuguese Royal Family until the end of the Monarchy.